brikis98/yevgeniy-brikman-homepage/_posts/2025-12-04-tactical-barbell.md

 excerpt_separator: "<!--more-->"
 ---

-This is a guide to strength training for _tactical athletes_, such as soldiers, police officers, firefighters, MMA and MMA fighters, who need a way to develop strength that works even if they spend many hours each week working on other aspects of fitness (especially endurance), don't always have time for perfect recovery (sleep & diet), can't afford to be sore for days after a workout, can't add useless bodyweight, and so on.
+This is a guide to strength training for _tactical athletes_, such as soldiers, police officers, firefighters, and MMA fighters, who need a way to develop strength that works even if they spend many hours each week working on other aspects of fitness (especially endurance), don't always have time for perfect recovery (sleep & diet), can't afford to be sore for days after a workout, can't add useless bodyweight, and so on.
 Typical bodybuilding and